Pattern analysis in a benthic bacteria-nutrient system: Landau reduction

 where $c_i=\langle d_i, \Phi^* \rangle$.
-The classical Landau reduction evaluates $c_2, \ c_3, \ c_4, \ \Phi, \ \phi_{ii}, \ \phi_{ij}, \ \phi_0$ in $\sigma_c$ and $c_1$ in $\sigma$.
-One can see in \cite{schnaki} that evaluating them all in $\sigma$ can give better approximations.
+The classical Landau reduction evaluates $c_2$, $c_3$, $c_4$, $\Phi$, $\phi_{ii}$, $\phi_{ij}$, $\phi_0$ in $\sigma_c$ and $c_1$ in $\sigma$.
+One can see in \cite{schnaki} that including the $\sigma$-dependence can give better approximations.
 However, in the following we use the Landau reduction to predict the existence and bifurcation directions of stationary states which branch from homogeneous solutions.
 To approximate solutions and follow their branches we use {\tt pde2path}.

-This method works also and yields the same system \eqref{gl} and Landau coefficients, if we use phase shifted space coordinates in the ansatz, i.e., using $(x+\psi,y+\psi)$ with $\psi \in (0,2\pi)$ instead of $(x,y)$.
+This method yields the same system \eqref{gl} and Landau coefficients if we use phase shifted space coordinates in the ansatz, i.e., using $(x+\psi,y+\psi)$ with $\psi \in (0,2\pi)$ instead of $(x,y)$.
 Later we will use numerical methods to find solutions of \eqref{dgl} on bounded domains with Neumann boundary conditions.
-Because of the Neumann boundary conditions we are not able to find all phase shifts of a solution.\\ It is not shown yet that this method really gives an approximation of a solution of the full PDE \eqref{rds}.
+Because of the Neumann boundary conditions we are not able to find all phase shifts of a solution.\\ It is possible to perform a reduction to \eqref{gl}, which is valid in the sense of the center manifold theorem if we find a point in the parameter space for which $c_2=0$.
+In this case one is able to give consistent results for small $c_2$ via a codimension-two bifurcation.
+The problem is that this is an unnatural case in applications.
+Normally one is interested in a codimension-one bifurcation for which the coefficient $c_2$ is not small.\\ It is not shown yet that this method gives an approximation of a solution of the full PDE \eqref{rds}.
 Furthermore, it is unclear whether one can conclude the stability from the reduced system \eqref{gl}.
 Comparisons between solutions found via this presented Landau reduction and the finite element method can be found in \cite{schnaki}.
-One can see there that the Landau reduction gives acceptable approximations for the specific reaction diffusion system, which is considered there, if the amplitudes are small.
-In the following we will use the Landau reduction to predict existence and stability of states near the onset and will see that these predictions fit well to the numerical results.\\ It is possible to perform a reduction to \eqref{gl}, which is valid in the sense of the center manifold theorem, if we find a point in the parameter space for which $c_2=0$.
-In this case one is able to give consistent results for small $c_2$ via a codimension-two bifurcation.
-The problem is that this is an unnatural case in applications.
-Normally one is interested in a codimension-one bifurcation for which the coefficient $c_2$ is not small.
+One can see there that the Landau reduction gives acceptable approximations for the specific reaction diffusion system, which is considered there if the amplitudes are small.
+In the following we will use the Landau reduction to predict existence and stability of states near the onset and will see that these predictions fit well to the numerical results.\\